Today we are going to learn how to grow an avocado from its seed!

 - some toothpicks

 - container (preferably clear, so you can watch the root progress grow)

 Step 1: Get a ripe avocado, ready to be eaten.

 Step 2: With the help of an adult, cut the avocado in half to reveal its pit.

 TIP: The pit will come out really easily if the avocado is really ripe.
 The less ripe the avocado, the harder it will be to remove the pit!

-Step 4: Take your clean pit and your three toothpicks that we will use to stabilize the pit in its vessel
+Step 4: Take your clean pit and the three toothpicks that we will use to stabilize the pit in its vessel.